 2. Spread the vegetables in a single layer across large shallow pan.
 Lay the 3 fresh rosemary sprigs across the vegetables.
 Roast in the oven at 400º F for 30-40 minutes or until they are browned, slightly shriveled and look delicious to you.

 3. While the vegetables are roasting, add 4 cups of broth to a large heavy pot or dutch oven over high heat.
 Bring it to a boil, and then, stir in the coarse cornmeal over low heat.
-Keep stirring it, and fold in the blended silken tofu.
+Keep stirring it, and fold the blended silken tofu into the polenta.
 Continue stirring it until it is very creamy (this may take 5 minutes or may take longer, it all depends on your coarse cornmeal).

 5. Spoon polenta onto a plate, add a smear of almond ricotta next to it, and top with roasted vegetables.
 Top with vegan parmesan (if using) and a very, very small drizzle of balsamic vinegar.
 Serve.